-For $A$ an abelian group and $\ell$ a prime, write $A_{(\ell)}:=A\otimes \Z_{(\ell)}$, i.e. the localisation of $A$ at the prime $\ell$.
-We will compute some of the homotopy groups of the fibre in (\ref{LKfibrationStatement}) in Section \ref{htpyLKsection}, and hence deduce new torsion information about the homotopy groups of $\emb_\partial(D^p,D^d)$ in high-dimensions (i.e. $d\geq 5$).
+For $A$ an abelian group and $\ell$ a prime, write $A_{(\ell)}:=A\otimes \Z_{(\ell)}$, ie the localisation of $A$ at the prime $\ell$.
+We will compute some of the homotopy groups of the fibre in (\ref{LKfibrationStatement}) in Section \ref{htpyLKsection}, and hence deduce new torsion information about the homotopy groups of $\emb_\partial(D^p,D^d)$ in high-dimensions (ie $d\geq 5$).

 \begin{corx}[Propositions \ref{htpygroupsEmcoprimeprop} \& \ref{htpyat3prop}] For $d-p\geq 3$ and $\ell$ an odd prime, there are isomorphisms

 in degrees $*\leq \phi_{\cemb}(d,p)-1$.
 When $m\geq 2$ and $\ell\nmid 2m$, \begin{itemize} \item if $d$ is even and $p$ is even, then